Yoctol/bottender/docs/Guides-Messenger.md

 });
 ```

-After you fill the accessToken and appSecret, run your server and try it out by talking to your Facebook Page!
+After you fill the `accessToken` and `appSecret`, run your server and try it out by talking to your Facebook Page!
 It works!

 ### Full example